-Try Firefox Safe Mode to see if the problem goes away.
-Firefox Safe Mode is a troubleshooting mode that temporarily turns off hardware acceleration, resets some settings, and disables add-ons (extensions and themes).
+Try Firefox Troubleshoot Mode to see if the problem goes away.
+Firefox Troubleshoot Mode (previously known as Firefox Safe Mode) is a special diagnostic mode that temporarily turns off hardware acceleration, disables add-ons (extensions and themes) and resets some settings.
+See the Diagnose Firefox issues using Troubleshoot Mode article for details.

-If Firefox is open, you can restart in Firefox Safe Mode from the Help menu:
+If Firefox is open, you can restart in Firefox Troubleshoot Mode from the Help menu:

-If Firefox is not running, you can start Firefox in Safe Mode as follows:
+If Firefox is not running, you can start Firefox in Troubleshoot Mode as follows:

 - On Windows: Hold the Shift key when you open the Firefox desktop or Start menu shortcut.